deephaven/examples/README.md

 Each folder in this repository has two items within:

  - `README` - An explanation of everything about the data
- - `csv` - A folder with all relevant CSV files
+ - `csv` - A folder with all relevant data in either CSV or TSV format

 ## Installation Instructions